-Any tender guarantee must be returned to the tenderers which do not comply with the formal submission requirements.
-This implies that any tenders which arrive after the submission deadline must also be opened (after the opening session) so that the guarantees can be returned.
+Any tender guarantee must be returned to the tenderers that do not comply with the formal submission requirements.
+This implies that tenders that have been sent after the submission deadline must also be opened (after the opening session) so that the guarantees can be returned.